Fire Intensifies After Massive Explosion in Bandar Abbas, Iran

 Minister to the port

-The state-owned Iranian oil company Nioc says that the explosion has no connection to refineries, fuel tanks, or oil pipelines and adds that "the oil facilities in Bandar Abbas are currently operating without interruption."
+The state-owned Iranian oil company Nioc states that the explosion has no connection to refineries, fuel tanks, or oil pipelines and adds that "the oil facilities in Bandar Abbas are currently operating without interruption."

 Loading related articles...